prohippo/pyelly/README.txt

 The latest version has been completely rewritten in mostly object-oriented Python.
 It has now passed multiple stages of beta testing and may be downloaded from Github at https://github.com/prohippo/pyelly.git .
-The latest release is v0.5.1beta.
+The latest release is v0.6beta.

 To learn how to use PyElly, see the PyEllyManual.pdf file in the same directory as this README.txt file.
-This has 96 pages of information, including an overview of some basic linguistics.
+This has 97 pages of information, including an overview of some basic linguistics.
 Documentation of individual Python source files can be generated as needed with the Python pydoc utility.

 At present, PyElly consists of 58 Python modules comprising about 16 thousand lines of source code.
-Included also are various definition files to support basic English-language capabilities and various sample applications, including
+There are also various definition files to support basic English-language capabilities and various sample applications, including

 * indexing - remove stopwords and get stems for content words from raw